Hot flush

 It’s the heat that hits first: the thick, claggy heat, then the honking and fumes of the swarm of vehicles clamouring around the airport.
 Scanning the sea of faces as I step outside, I feel the sensory assault everyone had told me I’d experience upon first arriving in India – together with a tremor of misgiving as I take in the yellow fog and crammed, dusty buildings.
 My concerns are interrupted by a shout – “Clare!
 Over here!” – and the sight of a familiar face beaming atop a wholly unfamiliar outfit.
 In Borough Market, at his Tea2You stall, Ratan Mondal is one of the more smartly dressed traders, never seen without a suit jacket and chinos, but here in West Bengal his dapper ensemble has been replaced by shorts, a floppy sun hat and a safari-style shirt.

 He waves a wooden walking stick and, once I’ve pushed my way through the crowds, takes my hand.
 “Welcome to Bagdogra!
 Are you hungry?
 Because it’s a three-hour journey up into the mountains.”
 I sigh with relief – not because I relish the prospect of a three-hour drive along dirt roads, but because for a confused and jetlagged moment I’d thought this pollution-choked city was the site of the tea plantation from which Ratan sources his Darjeeling tea.
 A hair-raising drive later and, while my nerves are on edge, my misgivings have dissipated entirely.
 Drawing up at Gopaldhara tea lodge, we appear to be suspended amid skeins of cool mist and waves of lush foliage, rolling down into the Mirik valley.
 There is no sound beyond that of chickens, cockerels and dogs.
 There is – imagine! – no wifi.
 “This is Darjeeling,” says Ratan proudly, as we step out of the jeep.
-“It is beautiful,” I breathe.Gopaldhara is enormous.
-The next morning, as the sun rises, I am reminded of the scene in the Lion King when Mufasa declares: “Everything the light touches is my kingdom.”

-“I employ about 600 people, across over 320 hectares,” says Mahendra Kharti, the manager of Gopaldhara for the last 20 years.
-His is one of 87 tea estates in the Darjeeling hills that have been accorded the right by Tea Board India to label their produce Darjeeling tea – for, like EU protected products such as champagne, Darjeeling tea has geographical indication status, and cannot be grown or manufactured anywhere but in this area.
+Gopaldhara is enormous.
+The next morning, as the sun rises, I’m reminded of the scene in the Lion King when Mufasa declares: “Everything the light touches is my kingdom.”
+Mahendra Kharti, the manager of Gopaldhara for the last 20 years, employs about 600 people, across over 320 hectares.
+His is one of 87 tea estates in the Darjeeling hills that have been accorded the right by Tea Board India to label their produce Darjeeling tea.
 In total, these estates cover more than 17,500 hectares of land, produce around nine million kilos of tea annually and employ around half the population of the Darjeeling district.
 It’s big business – and big bucks too, thanks to its prestige, popularity and the relative scarcity caused by its geographical restrictions.

 Of course, inscrutable merchants get around these rules by mixing cheaper teas in with Darjeeling and passing it off as the real McCoy.
 Yet competition is fierce, even among respectable buyers like Ratan.
-“It is a tough job I am doing, a very tough job – but I love the competition,” he grins.
+“It is a tough job I’m doing, a very tough job – but I love the competition,” he grins.
 “I know the palate of my customers.
 I have knowledge of the tea.”
 The art of trading tea, he says, is in balancing numbers.
 “The better the quality of the tea, the less of it is produced.”
 That’s why the first flush of Darjeeling is so sought after: it’s produced in small quantities, over a very limited period.
-You might be Prince Charles – and indeed, His Royal Highness is one of Ratan’s customers – but when he’s sold out of first flush, that’s it.
+You might be King Charles – and indeed, His Royal Highness is one of Ratan’s customers – but when he’s sold out of first flush, that’s it.
 Everyone has to wait until next year.
 “You cannot dictate the crop.
 You can’t sell more than is grown.”

 Which is where the fine balance comes into play.
 Over these few weeks in March and April, Ratan needs to buy enough first flush to keep his customers sated, but not so much he has stock left into the following year.
 Tea has a good shelf life, about 15 months, but those customers looking for first flush Darjeeling are not looking for leaves that are a year old.
 “Each year I have to work out how much I can sell.
 And I have to get the best, too,” he says.